Medical Weight Loss vs. Fad Diets: Definition and Differences

 • Rigid Rules: Strict guidelines that are difficult to follow long-term

-What are the Risks Associated With Fad Diets?
+What Are The Health Risks Associated With Fad Diets?

 What is the Difference Between Medical Weight Loss and Fad Diets?